 If that transaction is initiated by the user, then the user will pay the pay the node network fee the node paid.

-Incentive Payment: Once a day, Hedera made the payment from its account to the node, to incentivize them to work as a node.
-To be paid, a node should be online for 24 hours, as per thresholds determined by Hedera.
-A node is paid proportional to the amount of Hbar it is staking.
+Incentive Payment: Once a day, Hedera will make the payment from its account to the node, to incentivize them to work as a node.
+For getting paid, a node should be online for 24 hours, as per thresholds determined by Hedera.
+A node will be paid proportional to the amount of Hbar it is staking.

-Dividend Payment: Hedera makes payment to the Governing members for their roles in governance.
-The fees, which are collected by Hedera are divided between dividend and incentive payments, as per defined by Hedera.
+Dividend Payment: Hedera makes payment to the Governing members for performing their roles in governance.
+The fees, that Hedera collected will be divided between dividend payments and incentive payments, as per defined by Hedera.

 At LeewayHertz, we can help you to develop scalable dApps on the top of the Hedera Hashgraph.
 If you want to build dApps, our Hedera Hashgraph developers are here to assist you at every step of development.